upmcplanetracker/generic-plane-tracker/README.md

 Mail Configuration: For email alerts to work, your system's mail command must be properly configured to send external emails.
 This often involves setting up a Mail Transfer Agent (MTA) like Postfix or configuring a simpler SMTP client (e.g., ssmtp).
 This is a system-level setup, not specific to this Python script.

-Contributing
-Feel free to open issues or submit pull requests if you have improvements or bug fixes!
+Contributing: Feel free to open issues or submit pull requests if you have improvements or bug fixes!